 Finally, the incision is closed and you are ready to go home.
 Make sure that you follow your doctor’s instructions for caring for the skin after the procedure.
 You need to watch for signs of infection.
 These include redness, swelling, pus, and fever.
 If you notice anything, don’t hesitate to seek medical attention.

-We understand the sometimes medical treatments can be unavailable to someone for certain reasons.
+We understand that sometimes medical treatments can be unavailable to someone for certain reasons.
 Although draining a cyst is something that should be done under professional care if you’ve decided to do it at home here are some steps you absolutely must follow!